petious/Image_colorization/README.md

 # Image_colorization
-Matlab program to colorize greyscale images
+Matlab program to colorize greyscale images, using a colorized image as a reference.

-The principal function is colorization.m (example : colorization(‘tree_c.jpg’,’forest_g.jpg’))
+The principal function is `colorization.m` ; for example :`colorization(‘tree_c.jpg’,’forest_g.jpg’))` will attempt to colorize the image `'tree_c.jpg'` using `'forest_g.jpg'` as a reference.
+The program will then ask the user if he wants to use the "swatches method", via the command line.
+The colorized image is then savec in the same folder.

 The details of this project, such as the papers references and general algorithm architecture are explained in [Rapport](https://github.com/petious/Image_colorization/blob/master/Rapport.pdf) (in french)